 - 6. Citizen’s arrests

 NRS 171.104 defines an arrest as “the taking of a person into custody, in a case and in the manner authorized by law.”1 Police may arrest people when they have “probable cause” to believe they committed a crime.2

 In the typical arrest situation, police officers verbally inform suspects they are under arrest.
 Then police place them in handcuffs and transfer them to the police station for booking, mug shots, and fingerprints.
 Suspects remain in law enforcement custody pending how the criminal case proceeds.

 Most arrestees are eligible to be released on Nevada bail or own recognizance release in Nevada.
 Arrestees who get released are given a court date to return for their arraignment in Nevada (the formal reading of the criminal charges).

 2. Arrest versus detention

 An arrest under NRS 171.104 is when the police take criminal suspects into custody.
 In contrast, a detention is when police temporarily detain criminal suspects in order to determine whether to arrest them.

-Police are legally allowed to temporarily detain people they “reasonably” believe may have committed a crime.
+Police are legally allowed to temporarily detain people they “reasonably” believe may have committed a crime or civil infraction.
 This “reasonable belief” standard police need to detain a suspect is lower than the “probable cause” standard police need to arrest a suspect.